-Energy Wars: Heating System Types
+Energy Wars: Heating System Types — Which Fuel Is Best?

 What can a fictional galaxy far, far away teach us about energy efficiency on Earth?
 Watch the Google Hangout Session with some of the experts at the Department of Energy’s National Laboratories to learn more about the Death Star’s thermal exhaust port, electron beams, and deflector shields:

 We can only guess what kind of energy the Star Wars universe used for heating and cooling, destroying planets, and erecting shield gates, but most likely, they are using energy that we can find right here on planet Earth.
 If you’re looking for the best way to use energy on Earth, here are some of the most common heating methods along with their fuel efficiency rating and our recommendations.
 Join the Energy Alliance and stand together against the evils of energy waste and inefficiency.